Electrical Engineering Safety: Reducing Electrical Risks

 In production environments, applying industrial electrical safety practices ensures device coordination and environmental suitability.

-Fuses and circuit breakers, for example, disconnect circuits in an event of an overload, which help prevent wires and components from over-heating that might be harmful to their operators.
+Fuses and circuit breakers, for example, disconnect circuits in the event of an overload, helping prevent wires and components from overheating and becoming harmful to their operators.
 Another electrical engineering safety technology, ground-fault circuit interrupters (GFCI), on the other hand, shuts off the flow of electricity when a ground fault is detected.
 These electrical engineering safety devices are particularly useful in wet locations such as sinks.

-Electrical engineering safety not only focuses on the safe design of electrical equipment, but ensures that these electrical engineering safety designs comply with a whole host of standards including NFPA 70E (workplace electrical safety standard in the U.S.) and CSA Z462-08 (workplace electrical safety standard in Canada).
+Electrical engineering safety not only focuses on the safe design of electrical equipment but also ensures that these designs comply with a wide range of standards, including NFPA 70E (the U.S. workplace electrical safety standard) and CSA Z462-08 (the Canadian workplace electrical safety standard).
 Some electrical engineering safety professionals also assist with the following:

 To ensure consistency with law and consensus standards, organizations should map their procedures to formal electrical safety requirements before rollout.